Financial literacy for kids can start at a young age and take forms that we don't even recognize until years later.

 I never ate all of my candy in one night, but plenty of my classmates did, and I knew that they would come to regret it.

 I knew it would be better to have a stash in the weeks and months to come.
+My candy smarts as a kid turned into financial literacy as an adult.
 Today I make sure not to blow a paycheck or a windfall all at once, and sticking to a budget makes my money last longer.

 3. Work Ethic

 To get candy, I’d spend the evening speed-walking between houses and humoring adults in “scary” costumes.
 Most grown-ups gave out candy to everybody, but a good number of them rewarded kids with the coolest costumes by giving them extra treats.

 The idea that working hard reaps greater rewards was an important part of financial literacy — something I learned as a kid while trick-or-treating.
 If you have kids of your own, take a look at Catherine Alford’s ideas on how to motivate your kids to work hard.

 Earning candy, like money, requires effort, and the harder you work, the more you’ll bring in.

 Even though Butterfingers were my favorite candy on the planet, my brothers didn’t like them, so they were worthless in trades.
 Just because something is valuable to one person doesn’t give it real-world value, and this is still very much true today.